Loading map…

 How was this list built?

 The pipeline starts with the IMLS Public Library Survey (every US public library outlet, ~17,000 records), filters out bookmobiles and short-hour outlets, then uses Brave Search to find candidate makerspace pages and Claude (Anthropic's AI) to read each library's site and extract structured equipment data.
-The full source is open and the methodology is transparent.
+The methodology is fully transparent, and the dataset is free for personal and non-commercial use under a Creative Commons BY-NC 4.0 license (credit designerbee.build).

 I run a library makerspace and we're missing — how do I get added?